MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmatchmakingticketgetticketid.md

 ## Remarks

-The ticket ID will be an empty string if the ticket is in the ```PFMatchmakingTicketStatus::Creating``` state or if the ticket is in the ```PFMatchmakingTicketStatus::Failed``` state due to failure to submit a ticket to the matchmaking service.
-The ticket state can be retrieved via [PFMatchmakingTicketGetStatus](pfmatchmakingticketgetstatus.md).
+The ticket ID will be an empty string if it has not yet been set.
+This can occur under one of the following conditions:
+* The ticket is in the ```PFMatchmakingTicketStatus::Creating``` state
+* The ticket is in the ```PFMatchmakingTicketStatus::Failed``` state due to failure to submit a ticket to the matchmaking service
+* The ticket was canceled before it could be submitted to the matchmaking service

 ## Requirements